 Each of us is responsible and held accountable for ensuring our Company standards of conduct are met at all times.
 We have to be familiar with and meet all standards and follow procedures that apply to our jobs.
-This applies whether we are at our home site, or deployed on trials or located with a customer/third party.
+This applies whether we are at our home site, working from home, deployed on trials or located with a customer/third party.
 We may need to make ourselves aware of and follow additional requirements coming from those locations or parties we are working with.
 We're also responsible for seeking advice, raising concerns and reporting misconduct.
-We must take personal responsibility for acting professionally.
+We must take personal responsibility for acting professionally and with integrity.